cyberspace1902/Cyber-Space-Guide/steam.md

 # Steam Platform Guide by [Cyber Space](https://shopee.com.my/cyberspace1902)
 This tutorial will teach you how to log in, setup, download, and play step by step.
 It's very simple.
 Please read carefully, and if you don't understand, you can ask us in Shopee Live Chat.
 Let's start it.

+## Please note:
+* After you completing the setup, you only need to do **step 4.2** and **step 5.1** next time you play.
+* Please repeat the following steps if you play in a new device/after reset your device.

 ## 1. [Download and install Steam](https://store.steampowered.com/about/).
 (Skip if you already installed):

 ![1](https://user-images.githubusercontent.com/91774682/135745721-68d77853-dcd6-4af9-9022-68fd87ce83e3.jpg)